 Family-history is built into this winery on Main Street in Old Forge.
 Natalie Mucciolo Leatherman and her husband, Dale, operate out of a former general store opened by her great-grandparents, Mary and Antonio Lana.
 The storefront, which dates to 1929, features the original tin ceiling, plate glass windows, wooden wall shelves, ornamental sales counter and working cash register.
 The vintage setting provides a unique atmosphere to enjoy the winery’s selection of 20 wines and cider wines.
 There’s also a cocktail menu featuring house-made conceptions such as spiced rum, garlic-infused vodka or signature Bloody Marys.
 Visitors can also enjoy Pennsylvania craft brews as well as other regional and state-brewed beverages.
 Mucciolo Family Wines is 20 miles from Hotel Anthracite.

 Wine & Dine

 Stay at Hotel Anthracite and spend some time exploring the wineries near Scranton.
-Return to Carbondale and dine at the hotel’s restaurant, Kōl Steakhouse to pair an exceptional meal with fine wine from the extensive wine list.
+Return to Carbondale and dine at the hotel’s restaurant, Kōl Grill to pair an exceptional meal with fine wine from the extensive wine list.
 The Perfect Culinary Getaway special features overnight accommodations and $100 dining credit at Kōl Steakhouse.